remlapmot/remlapmot.github.io/content/post/2025-09-01-self-contained-python-quarto/index.en.Rmd

 The slight inconvenience about this approach when you are working on a collaborative project with new Python users is that you end up leaving a README or shell script with the required commands to activate the environment, install the nbstata kernel, and run Quarto.
 I sense this management of the virutal environment is a pain point for new Python users - who are likely wondering what on earth a virtual environment is.
 So I have been looking for a way to simplify this process for them.

-A recent [post by Matt Dray](https://www.rostrum.blog/posts/2025-08-11-uv-standalone/) about using uv to run self-contained Python scripts got me thinking.
-Could I produce a similar self-contained Python script to perform the rendering for Quarto documents using the Jupyter engine.
+A recent [post by Matt Dray](https://www.rostrum.blog/posts/2025-08-11-uv-standalone/) about using uv to run self-contained executable Python scripts got me thinking.
+Could I produce a similar self-contained executable Python script to perform the rendering for Quarto documents using the Jupyter engine.
 Then my colleagues would only need to call the script as an executable at the command line.
 This would avoid them the trouble of managing the virtual environment.

-## The self-contained Python script
+## The self-contained executable Python script

 I came up with the following Python script.